Every traveler knows that one of the stops in Jordan has to be the ancient city of Petra.

 It was in some movie (and it wasn’t Indiana Jones III) that I saw Petra for the first time.
-I was sure that it was just another movie set, because “there is no way that this really exists”.
-Well, you can get the picture of how surreal the sight is, even in person!
+I was sure that it was just another movie set because I couldn’t believe that something like this really exists.
+Well, you can imagine how surreal the sight is when one gets there in person.

-Still, in the heart of Jordan, this Arab country between Israel and Saudi Arabia, there lies the legacy of ancient Nabataeans we know so little about.
-Tourists from all around the world flock here just because of Petra and then they discover all the Middle Eastern beauties.
+Still, in the heart of Jordan, this Arab country between Israel and Saudi Arabia there lies the legacy of ancient Nabataeans we know so little about.
+Tourists from all over the world flock here just because of Petra only to discover other Middle Eastern beauties.

-It’s not just that the city of Petra is an ancient town tucked in by mountain range and not that easy to spot from the valley outside, but also the stone it’s been built in is very special.
-And when about 2,000 years ago that beauty of nature was put together with the human artistry, magnificent city sprung up, the one that leaves you standing in awe!
+It’s not just that the ancient city of Petra is an important historical town tucked in by a mountain range and not that easy to spot from outside the valley, but the very stone it has been built from is very special.
+And when about 2,000 years ago that beauty of nature was put together with human artistry, a magnificent city sprung up, the one that leaves you standing in awe.

-This wonder of the ancient world was constructed in such a manner that if anyone wanted to enter, it would require him to go through a long gorge called the Siq while the narrow road curves so that he wouldn’t be able to see what’s behind the next corner or how long the path is.
+This wonder of the ancient world was constructed in such a manner that if anyone wanted to enter, it would require them to go through the long gorge called the Siq while the narrow road curves so that they wouldn’t be able to see what’s behind the next corner or how long the path is.
 There is just about enough space for two small carriages to pass by one another.

 Horses or carriages

-Before you reach the old city of Petra, you will come across the new settlement totally adapted to numerous foreign visits.
-A lot of hotels have risen up, stores, internet cafes, and it’s quite a good idea to spend the night here so that you can fully enjoy the majestic ancient city.
+Before you reach the old city of Petra, you will come across the new settlement totally adapted to foreign visits.
+A lot of hotels have risen up, stores, and internet cafes, and it’s quite a good idea to spend the night here so that you can fully enjoy the majestic ancient city of Petra.

-Along the gorge walls there is the canal dug into the rock which brought water from the nearby torrent.
-Hence, even if under the siege, the city was always sure to get enough drinking water.
+Along the gorge walls, there is a canal dug into the rock which brought water to the ancient city of Petra from the nearby torrent.
+Hence, even if under siege, the city was always sure to get enough drinking water.

 The majestic Treasury

-After you see the Treasury facade, you will probably expect to see the same magnificence inside.
+After you see the Treasury facade, you will probably expect the same magnificence inside.
 But, bear in mind that the whole structure was dug into the mountain rock of spectacular colors.
-So, there is one huge hall and once again, you will stand in awe before the colors!
+So, there is one huge hall and once again, you will stand in awe before its colors.
 (Forget about all you have seen in the Indiana Jones movie where there are numerous long corridors and halls that allegedly go from here.)

-But that’s not all!
-To the right of the Treasury the ravine progressively widens on the way to town.
-There you will see the huge Theater, built entirely out of the mountain in the 1st century AD.
+But that’s not all.
+To the right of the Treasury, the ravine progressively widens on the way to town.
+There you will see the huge Theater, built entirely out of mountain rock in the 1st century AD.
 It consists of 33 tiers which can accommodate around 3,000 spectators.

 On the rock wall northeast of the Theater, s series of splendid royal tombs are visible.
 Probably one of the most imposing monuments of the sight, Ad Deir or the Monastery will greet you at the end of the ancient settlement.
-It might have been built as the temple by the Nabataeans, but it was later used by monks.
-The building stands high up into mountains, its layout recalls the facade of the Treasury.
-The urn above the entrance is nine meters high!
+It might have been built as a temple by the Nabataeans, but it was later used by monks.
+The building stands high up in mountains, its layout recalls the facade of the Treasury.
+The urn above the entrance is nine meters high.

 The full Jordan SERIES